-Theme 1: Atlantic Spanish mackerel are becoming a more regular presence in the New England region, while Atlantic king mackerel remain sporadic.
+Theme 1: Atlantic Spanish mackerel are becoming a more regulation presence in the New England region, while Atlantic king mackerel remain sporadic.

-- The Atlantic Spanish mackerel fishery begins in the late summer/early fall (August) along with the false albacore and bonito fisheries. - When the water is warmer and there is a good run of juvenile menhaden, fishermen report seeing some Atlantic king mackerel in Cape Cod, Massachusetts. - The Atlantic king mackerel and Spanish mackerel are primarily found in 35 feet of water or less, and only in a few specific locations.
+- Atlantic Spanish mackerel fishery begins in the late summer, early fall (August) along with the false albacore and bonito fisheries. - When the water is warmer and there is a good run of juvenile menhaden you might see some king mackerel in Cape Cod, Massachusetts. - The Atlantic king mackerel and Spanish mackerel are primarily found in 35-feet of water or less and only in a few specific locations.

-Theme 1: There is not currently a need to manage Atlantic king mackerel or Atlantic Spanish mackerel in the New England region.
+Theme 1: There is not currently a need to management Atlantic king mackerel or Atlantic Spanish mackerel in the New England region.

-• While there is not a desire for the New England area to have out of control harvest, right now there is not enough effort to warrant any management.
+- There is not a desire for the New England area to have out of control harvest, but right now there is not enough effort to warrant any management. - If Atlantic Spanish mackerel [or Atlantic king mackerel] were to become more consistent fisheries in the region management may be needed in the future.
+It would be important for the South Atlantic Council to

-- If Atlantic Spanish mackerel [or Atlantic king mackerel] were to become more consistent fisheries in the region, management may be needed in the future.
-It would be important for the South Atlantic Council to be proactive since there is often a lag time between identification of an issue, development and implementation of management measures, and communication of management measures to anglers. - The South Atlantic Council should focus on management measures for the Mid-Atlantic and South Atlantic regions where harvest is more significant.
+- be proactive since there is often lag time between identification of an issue, management measures, and communication of management measures to anglers. - Management measures should be driven by what is currently happening in the Mid-Atlantic and South Atlantic regions where harvest is more significant.